-The live action/animated hybrid film was conceived by Animal Logic Entertainment (ALE) in 2013 before partnering with Will Gluck’s Olive Bridge Entertainment and Sony/Columbia Pictures in 2014.
+The live action/animated hybrid film was conceived by Production Company, Animal Logic Entertainment (ALE) in 2013 before partnering with Will Gluck’s Olive Bridge Entertainment and Sony/Columbia Pictures in 2014.
 The film features an all-star cast including James Corden, Domhnall Gleeson, Rose Byrne, Sam Neill, Margot Robbie, Elizabeth Debicki and Daisy Ridley.
 Peter Rabbit tells the story of Peter and his family, a new addition to the countryside, Thomas McGregor, and their ongoing tussle over the ownership of a vegetable garden and affection for the loveable neighbour Bea.
 Ultimately though, the story is a tale about learning to embrace and accept each other’s differences.

 Pre-production began in January 2016, with story reels, character and production design developed, created and refined at Animal Logic’s studio in Sydney.
 The main live action unit shoot ran from January to March of 2017 in various locations in NSW, including Centennial Park (where Mr McGregor’s mansion, his garden and Bea’s cottage were built), Camden, Bringelly, Mortuary Station and Thirlmere.
 January 2017 was the warmest month on RECORD in Sydney, with the on set crew sweltering through a majority of days above 35 degrees and some above 40 degrees (Sam Neill even had a refrigerated bodysuit to keep him cool between takes!).